drkarim/Dice-Similarity-Index-by-Slice/README.md

 ```
 This program outputs the mean and standard deviation of dice in each slice along the specified X, Y, Z direction.

+## Other libraries
+If you are interested in other statistical tests of  such as senstivity and specificity, (please refer to this library)[https://github.com/drkarim/Sensitivity-and-Specificity]

 ## Author